marshallracer/osu-wine-install-script/README.md

 PLEASE INSTALL THE APPROPRIATE GRAPHICS DRIVERS/PACKAGES https://github.com/lutris/docs/blob/master/InstallingDrivers.md

+The easiest way to get all relevant dependencies installed is to follow the [Lutris documentation on installing the most important dependencies needed for gaming.](https://github.com/lutris/docs/blob/master/WineDependencies.md) This will especially be useful for people planning to play osu on nVidia and Intel GPUs as they usually run more quickly into issues but AMD users are not 100% exempt from needing troubleshooting.

+Some distros do not ship the necessary package for osu to connect to its servers.
+This can prevent the initial client install to work properly.
+<br>Following package should help solve this issue:
+<br>Arch - `lib32-gnutls`

 To prevent an error code in terminal when trying to launch osu which reads `X Error of failed request: BadWindow` or something similar you will need to install the following packages first:
 <br>Arch - `lib32-gst-plugins-base-libs lib32-libxcomposite icoutils`

 For nVidia Cards:
 Make sure `lib32-nvidia-utils` is installed or else the game won't run at full speed for some reason.

-Some distros do not ship the necessary package for osu to connect to its servers.
-This can prevent the initial client install to work properly.
-<br>Following package should help solve this issue:
-<br>Arch - `lib32-gnutls`

-The easiest way to get all relevant dependencies installed is to follow the [Lutris documentation on installing the most important dependencies needed for gaming.](https://github.com/lutris/docs/blob/master/WineDependencies.md) This will especially be useful for people planning to play osu on nVidia and Intel GPUs as they usually run more quickly into issues but AMD users are not 100% exempt from needing troubleshooting.

 # Instructions

 1. Install wine and winetricks.
-This has been tested with the latest version of wine-staging 5.22 at the time of writing.
+This has been tested with the latest version of wine-staging 9.8 at the time of writing.
 2. `git clone https://github.com/marshallracer/osu-wine-install-script`
 3. `cd osu-wine-install-script`
 4. `./install-osu` - <b>DO NOT INSTALL MONO</b> - Keep in mind that because of the necessary dependencies installed through winetricks it WILL take a while to install everything. osu! will also launch at some point, so make sure to close it when it does.
+- Add the path the launcher is installed to to your PATH if it isn't already `PATH="${PATH:+${PATH}:}$HOME/.local/bin"`
 5. Launch osu.
 You can either type `osu` in the command line, or if you like GUI's, you can just search "osu" in whatever application launcher you might have.
 Use the command `osukill` to force kill osu.